kdevnel/viadex-fs-code-project/README.md

 ## General Notes

+- This repo demonstrates strong version control principles.
+Code was built on feature branches off develop at first and merged through Pull Requests to demonstrate fluency.
+This is generally overkill on a project of this size with one engineer.
 - I heavily relied on AI as a code assistant to bridge any gap between my fundamental knowledge and my lack of experience in the specific tech stack.
 I see this is a strength as I can accomplish far more when I'm augmented.
 - I engineered the app with more complexity than I normally would in order to properly understand how I would architect this in .NET/Vue.
 Following a successful offer, I would work on a strong early days plan to upskill myself in the tech stack during my probation.
+That said, I do believe it's important to show strong planning for growth when building an app foundation.
+Added complexities in the backend are useful down the line.
 - Purchase date is automatically defined in the DeviceService to show auto-creation of data at creation of a database entity.
 Other fields require some input.
 - I have shown two levels of validation for monthly price based on a maximum value of £10,000.
 I have added a DB constraint to ensure a maximum of 99,999.00 in that field.
 I have also validated the value in the Devices DTO to fit the business requirement.
 You can see this in shipments too.
 - Validations applied to database fields and automatic value setting on fields such as delivery day.